 The personal information that we collect when you use our website is confidential.
 We may disclose your personal information to a third party only in the following circumstances:

 7.1.
 Event sponsors – delegate list containing names, job title and company only

-7.4.
-Mailing house – we will give your name, job title, company and address to our mailing house in order to send communications by post from SDI such as the member’s quarterly newspaper
+7.3.
+Mailing house – we may give your name, job title, company and address to our mailing house in order to send communications by post from SDI such as a members’ newspaper